Thinking from the team

 The most expensive mistakes business owners make aren't dramatic — they're quiet.
-Here's the context that changes how you think about your business.
+These are the numbers, context, and questions we walk through with clients.
+The same thinking that informs every plan we build.

 of a business owner's net worth is typically tied up in the business — a single, illiquid, undiversified asset.